textmagic/textmagic-rest-ruby-v2/docs/TextMagicApi.md

 opts = {
   page: 1, # Integer | Fetch specified results page.
   limit: 10, # Integer | The number of results per page.
-  survey_id: 56 # Integer | Fetch only that numbers which are ready for the survey }
+  survey_id: 56 # Integer | Fetch only those numbers that are ready for the survey.
+}

 begin